|Responsible Executive:||Finance and Administration|

-The department must complete a Payment Request Form (PA-4) and submit the Contract Air Carrier Use Worksheet (TRV-02), the contracted air carrier's invoice, and the Accounts Receivable Charge Input Document (SFS-02), if applicable, to the Central Travel Office.
+The department must complete a Payment Request Form (ePRF) and submit the Contract Air Carrier Use Worksheet, the contracted air carrier's invoice, and the Accounts Receivable Charge Input Document, if applicable, for payment.

 The contract carrier invoice shall list aircraft type, itemized expenses, flight hours, flight date, destination(s) and all passenger names.
 Flight crew expenses will be reimbursable only in accordance with the current State of Florida travel reimbursement laws, Section 112.061, Florida Statutes.

 Flight amounts due from non-University sources will be processed from the designated budget number on the Contract Air Carrier Use Worksheet for that passenger.
 The payment from the non-University source will be applied to the budget from which payment to the contracted charter carrier was made as listed on the Contract Air Carrier Use Worksheet.

 The aircraft shall not be routed for any traveler's personal convenience.
 Any improper use of charter aircraft will be reported to the University President, who will take just and proper action as dictated by the circumstances in compliance with existing personnel rules and regulations regarding disciplinary actions.